 Wildfires: Protecting Your PropertyPublished on October 2, 2019

-While nearly 40% of the land impacted was in California, more wildfires actually occur in the east and central regions of the country, but the fires are smaller and burn less acreage.1
+While over 40% of the land impacted was in the west coast states, more wildfires actually occur in the east and central regions of the country, but the fires are smaller and burn less acreage.1

 Wildfires are mainly unplanned and unwanted but there are ways to prepare.